J35P312/TayWhale/README.md

 # TayWhale - a RNA seq pipeline
-The TayWhale pipeline performs alignment using STAR, differetial expression analysis using Cufflinks, Fusion transcript detection using STAR-Fusion, and allele specific expression using GATK
+The TayWhale pipeline performs alignment using STAR, transript quantification using Salmon, Fusion transcript detection using STAR-Fusion, genome guided transcriptome asssembly using Trinity,  and allele specific expression using GATK,

 The pipeline is still being developed!